Density of periodic points, invariant measures and almost equicontinuous points of cellular automata: Results on invariant measures

-In the following Proposition and Corrolary, we suppose that $\mu_c$ is a Probability measure on $A^\ZZ$ which came from the Cesaro mean of $(\mu\circ F^{-n})_{n\in\NN}$.
-Remark that the three results of this subsection, remain true for cellular automata with equicontinuous points in $S(\mu )$.
+In the following of this section, we suppose that $\mu_c$ is the Probability measure which came from the Ces\`{a}ro mean of the sequence $(\mu\circ F^{-n})_{n\in\NN}$ when $F$ is a $\mu$-equicontinuous CA and $\mu$ is a shift ergodic measure.

-\begin{pro} If $\mu$ is a Bernouilli measure and $F$ a $\mu$-equicontinuous CA, then the Cesaro mean measure $\mu_c$ is a shift mixing measure. \end{pro} {\it Proof}